hpcaitech/ColossalAI/applications/Colossal-LLaMA-2/README.md

 ```
 Here is details about CLI arguments:
 * Source data directory: `data_input_dirs`.
 Each `<JSONL_DIR>` can have multiple file in `jsonl` format.
-* Tokenzier directory: `tokenizer_dir`.
+* Tokenizer directory: `tokenizer_dir`.
 Path to the tokenizer in Hugging Face format.
 * Data cache directory: `data_cache_dir`.
 Directory to store Hugging Face data cache.
 Default case will create `cache` folder locally.
 * Output directory for jsonl format: `data_jsonl_output_dir`.
 Output directory to store converted dataset in jsonl format.
 * Output directory for arrow format: `data_arrow_output_dir`.
 Output directory to store converted dataset in arrow format, which can be used for training directly.